treeverse/lakeFS/docs/contributing.md

 ## Before creating a pull request

 1. Review this document in full
-1. Make sure there's an open issue on Github that this pull request addresses, and that it isn't labeled `WONT-FIX`
+1. Make sure there's an open issue on GitHub that this pull request addresses, and that it isn't labeled `x/wontfix`
 1. Fork the [lakeFS repository](https://github.com/treeverse/lakeFS)
 1. If you're adding new functionality, create a new branch named `feature/<DESCRIPTIVE NAME>`
 1. If you're fixing a bug, create a new branch named `fix/<DESCRIPTIVE NAME>-<ISSUE NUMBER>`